An Easy Way to Build Credit… When You Have No Credit

 Just as with rebuilding credit, establishing credit is crucial to prepare for an emergency or new life event.
 There’s no telling when life can throw you a curveball.
 Auto repair, medical emergencies, home repair and relocation are common reasons why people require credit.
 That’s not all though.
 Unless you’re paying cash, you’ll need a credit history to finance the purchase of a home or car.
 You may even need a credit history to rent an apartment or purchase a cell phone with a plan.

 If you don’t have credit, luckily, there are ways you can make yourself more favorable in the eyes of creditors and lenders.
 A secured credit card offers you the chance to build credit when you can’t find credit elsewhere.
-To that end, we would like to share a few points about the UNITY Visa secured credit card to assist in building your credit.
+To that end, we would like to share a few points about UNITY Visa to assist in building your credit.

-With secured cards like the UNITY Visa Card, the credit limit is established by the amount of money you put down as a security deposit.
-While some secured credit cards might have a minimum deposit requirement of $500 or more, the UNITY Visa Card only has a minimum of $300, enabling more people to afford the card.
+With secured cards like UNITY Visa, the credit limit is established by the amount of money you put down as a security deposit, based on your ability to pay.
+While some secured credit cards might have a minimum deposit requirement of $500 or more, UNITY Visa only has a minimum of $300, enabling more people to afford the card.
+(Note: The annual fee will reduce your available credit when you initially receive your UNITY Visa card and whenever the annual fee is charged.)

 If that’s all that you can afford, it’s still a good head start toward building credit.
-That’s because the UNITY Visa secured credit card reports to all three major credit bureaus.
+That’s because UNITY Visa reports to all three major credit bureaus.
 Prepaid cards do not.
-And unlike prepaid cards, secured credit cards, like the UNITY Visa Card, do not gouge you with fees that could cause you to go into further debt.
+And unlike prepaid cards, secured credit cards, like UNITY Visa, do not gouge you with fees that could cause you to go into further debt.

 If you are an individual who cannot obtain credit because of an unestablished credit history, a secured credit card is a great way to build your credit history.
-For more information about the UNITY Visa Card, please visit www.unityvisa.com today.
+For more information about UNITY Visa, please visit www.unityvisa.com today.

 Elevate your finances with insights, because we all need answers.
 Sign up today!